Published on April 28th, 2017 | by Beth Bengtson7

 Boat shoes, like the iconic Sperry Topsider, are perennially popular among nautical types, but also seem to return to the fashion forefront every couple of decades.
 But for some folks the Sperry Topsider just doesn’t cut it from a fit or comfort perspective.
 If this describes you, check out the Skechers Performance On-the-Go and Skechers Go Step Seashore Boat Shoes.
 We can vouch for this shoe’s forgiving upper, higher vamp than some women’s Topsiders (for a more comfortable fit over bunions or a wider/narrower forefoot), and super cushiony memory foam insole.
 They feel like you’re wearing slippers!
 And a bonus – they’re available in lots of colors and patterns, from basic to bold.
 Both available at Amazon, Famous Footwear, Shoebuy and Zappos.

 Platform sandals have been a welcome style development, especially for petite women who love having a little extra height.
 But the lack of support inherent in most flip-flop styles can be a real problem for feet, knees and legs.
 Vionic now offers its extraordinarily well-reviewed flip-flop sandal in a platform version, the Vionic High Tide.
 Vionic’s orthotic-grade footbed will provide all the support you need in a cute, versatile sandal.
-The Vionic High Tide is available in sizes 5-11, medium and wide widths.
+The Vionic High Tide is available in sizes 5-11, medium and wide widths from Zappos, Nordstrom, and Amazon.

 Have you found any comfortable or budget-friendly alternatives to popular shoe styles?
 We love hearing from readers about your finds – please leave a comment!